It was 11pm on a dreary night in Bangkok.

 These can be another effective strategy for making affiliate sales.

 It works well when there are either two products that are very similar and people are thinking about one or the other.

 If people are looking for a new game console, it’s probably going to be one of the two.
-That said, I don’t recommend you choose these because due to the overwhelming amount of information about both – it’d be hard to rank well in the search engines for any terms related to them.
+That said, I don’t recommend you choose these due to the overwhelming amount of information about both – it’d be hard to rank well in the search engines for any terms related to them.

-If you’re getting to the point where you have a sizable list, you could create a series of emails to promote a product.
+If you’re getting to the point where you have a sizable list, you can create a series of emails to promote a product.
 This works best if it’s an information product with relatively high commissions.

 For this to work well you should have the following:

 - A list of at least 1,000 people